Sprinting-Software/node-oidc-provider/docs/README.md

 Function used to determine if an already granted resource indicator should be used without being explicitly requested by the client during the Token Endpoint request.

 _**recommendation**_: Use `return true` when it's allowed for a client skip providing the "resource" parameter at the Token Endpoint.

-_**recommendation**_: Use `return false` (default) when it's required for a client to explitly provide a "resource" parameter at the Token Endpoint or when other indication dictates an Access Token for the UserInfo Endpoint should returned.
+Use `return false` (default) when it's required for a client to explitly provide a "resource" parameter at the Token Endpoint or when other indication dictates an Access Token for the UserInfo Endpoint should returned.

 _**default value**_: